ShanLuo/shanluo.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+*  July 2026: I am promoted to Professor of Robotics and AI, thanks to all the RPL group members, collaborators, colleagues and funders!
 *  July 2026: Our EndoTac paper has been accepted to Advanced Science, congratulations to Yupeng and the team!
 *  June 2026: Our paper titled ``EleTac: Elephant Trunk Tip-Inspired Soft Gripper with Vision-Based Tactile Sensing and Proprioception" in colloboration with Prof. Van Ho's group at JAIST, has been accpeted to IEEE Transactions on Robotics, congratulations to Tuan, Xuyang and Van! [[paper]](https://ieeexplore.ieee.org/document/11581352) [[website]](https://ho-lab-jaist.github.io/eletac/) [[code]](https://github.com/Ho-lab-jaist/eletac/tree/main/src) [[design]](https://github.com/Ho-lab-jaist/eletac/tree/main/docs/assets/cad)
 *  March 2026: Our ICRA ViTac workshop comes to Vienna with a theme "7th ViTac Workshop - Learning to See and Feel: Vision–Tactile Synergy for Embodied AI", look forward to seeing all on 1st June! [[workshop website]](https://shanluo.github.io/ViTacWorkshops/vitac2026)